NHSDigital/prescriptions-for-patients/README.md

  * [**openapi-yaml-mode**](https://github.com/esc-emacs/openapi-yaml-mode) provides syntax highlighting, completion, and path help

-### Speccy

-> [Speccy](http://speccy.io/) *A handy toolkit for OpenAPI, with a linter to enforce quality rules, documentation rendering, and resolution.*

-Speccy does the lifting for the following npm scripts:

- * `test` -- Lints the definition
- * `publish` -- Outputs the specification as a **single file** into the `build/` directory
- * `serve` -- Serves a preview of the specification in human-readable format

-(Workflow detailed in a [post](https://developerjack.com/blog/2018/maintaining-large-design-first-api-specs/) on the *developerjack* blog.)

-:bulb: The `publish` command is useful when uploading to Apigee which requires the spec as a single file.

 ### Caveats

-#### Swagger UI
-Swagger UI unfortunately doesn't correctly render `$ref`s in examples, so use `speccy serve` instead.

 #### Apigee Portal
 The Apigee portal will not automatically pull examples from schemas, you must specify them manually.